More monkeypox cases detected in NSW

 “Monkeypox does not present a transmission risk to the general community, and has until recently not been an infection most clinicians in NSW would have been looking for or concerned about in their patients,” she said.

-The World Health Organisation said 23 countries that are not endemic for monkeypox virus have reported cases since mid-May.
+The World Health Organisation said 23 countries that were not endemic for monkeypox virus had reported cases since mid-May.
+More than 640 cases have so far been confirmed.

 Community health charity ACON has advised men who have sex with men to be vigilant for symptoms.